Department of Water Resources

-The Department of Water Resources currently has one opening for one Water Resource Agent, Senior position in Idaho Falls.
-This position is appointed as LIMITED SERVICE.
-The length of limited service appointed positions are determined by the availability of funds such as grants, alternative funding sources and/or timeframes such as pilot projects or project termination.
-Appointments to limited service positions are granted regular classified status (with limited layoff rights) after successful completion of entrance probation.
-Updated agreements are required every two (2) years.
+The Department of Water Resources currently has one opening for a Water Resource Agent position in Idaho Falls.
+This position is appointed as a LIMITED SERVICE position.
+The length of limited service appointments are determined by the availability of funds such as grants, alternative funding sources or timeframes such as pilot projects or program termination.
+Appointments to limited service positions have regular classified status (with limited layoff rights) after successful completion of entrance probation.
+Updated limited service agreements are required every two (2) years.

 This recruitment will be used to fill the current opening in the Idaho Falls office.
-If you have previously applied for a Water Resource Agent, Senior and wish to be considered for the current opening, you must re-apply under this announcement.
+If you have previously applied for a Water Resource Agent position and wish to be considered for the current opening, you must re-apply under this announcement.
 Previous scores will not be used.

-- Conducts scientific field examinations to measure rate of water diversion and determine location, method, purpose and frequency of appropriation.
+- Conducts field examinations to measure the quantity of water diversion and determine location, method, purpose and frequency of appropriation.

-- Interprets legal descriptions, survey plats, aerial photographs and maps to locate points of diversion and places of use.
+- Interprets legal descriptions, survey plats, aerial photographs and maps to locate points of diversion and place of use.

 - Reviews various department regulatory program applications for compliance with state and federal laws and regulations and department policies.

-- Investigates unauthorized water diversions and water right disputes.
+- Investigates unauthorized water diversions and water rights disputes.